hernantz/blog/content/socialism-works-but-doesnt-scale.md

 selfishness*.

-If you are struggling to make ends meet, would you listen to someone who talks about how the federal reserve creates inflation and central banks that distort the economy with artificial interest rates or someone who talks about universal basic income, tuition free schooling and human compassion?
+If you are struggling to make ends meet, would you listen to someone who talks about how the federal reserve creates inflation and distorts the economy with artificial interest rates or someone who talks about universal basic income, tuition free schooling and human compassion?

 Laissez-faire is scary.
 Some will profit, some will loose, the system seems unfair.
 The welfare state provides a sense of security, things get planned because we all need to cooperate towards common goals.